First what is rosacea? How do I know if I have it?

 Skin Care Routine for Rosacea p.m. (when I am taking off my makeup)

 - Agent Nateur Holi Cleanse oil with a Muslim cloth to remove eye makeup as well as the foundation that I use.
 (I never used foundation for nearly forty years, until I had rosacea, now I use it to give my skin a more even-toned appearance and to mask redness when it appears.)
+This cleanser has a smell that I like and it hydrates my skin as it moisturizes and heals.

 - Ocean Milk cleanser to lift any residue left on my face gently.
 This cleanser is formulated for sensitive skin.
 Can be combined with other Osea products like the White Algae Mask, which is recommended used to soothe sunburned skin or sensitivity after facial waxing.
 The White Algae Mask creates a more hydrating and anti-aging treatment.